ktatar/MASOM/README.md

 MASOM v2 is supported by Black Bag Media artist group's Canada Council for the Arts Concept to Realization grant.

-MASOM v1 is created in part of Kıvanç Tatar's doctoral studies, supervised by Philippe Pasquier, Steve Dipaola, Oliver Bown, and externally reviewed by Matthew Yee-King; and funded by a doctoral scholarship from Philippe Pasquier's SSHRC Insight and NSERC Discovery grants.
+MASOM v1 is created in part of Kıvanç Tatar's doctoral studies; supervised by Philippe Pasquier, Steve Dipaola, Oliver Bown, and externally reviewed by Matthew Yee-King; and funded by a doctoral scholarship from Philippe Pasquier's SSHRC Insight and NSERC Discovery grants.
+[Thesis](http://summit.sfu.ca/item/19665)

-I would like to also thank Notto J. W. Thelle, Ronald Boerson, Jianyu Fan, Jeff Ens, and Jonas Krasch for their contributions.
+I would like to also thank Notto J. W. Thelle, Jeff Ens, Ronald Boerson, Jonas Krasch, and Jianyu Fan for their contributions.